janyk/mindful-me/README.md

 **Note:**

 - Make sure your model expects csv input in the order specified above
-- Sagemaker expects something like a minimum of 500 rows to train model candidates (I didn't quite have that much so did some augmentation.. *cough cough* *copy paste*... #overfitting)
+- Sagemaker expects something like a minimum of 500 rows to train model candidates (I didn't quite have that much so did some augmentation.. *cough cough* *copy paste*... )
 - Once done grab your model name, you'll need it for this system configuration

 ### Steps